ChristianGoldapp/Prometheus/ReadMe.md

 I was playing the video game [TIS-100](http://www.zachtronics.com/tis-100/) by Zachtronics, when I realised how fun playing with such a programming language was; safeguarded from all the intricacies of "real" ASM like, say, x86.
 Unfortunately (for me at least), the programming language used in TIS-100 is extremely limited, and based on multiple coprocessors.
 I set to designing a more capable language, and that is what I did.

-Prometheus is an assembly language that is assembles and interpreted by Java.
+Prometheus is an ISA with its assembly language that is assembled and interpreted by Java.
 It's purely for entertainment (and maybe educational) purposes.
-It is based on opcodes that are executed one after another by the processor.
+It is based on opcodes that are executed sequentially, one after another, by the processor.

 ## 2. Execution Enviroment ##